 - Decision-making and willpower suffer, making healthy food choices harder

-Addressing sleep is often as important as diet and exercise for perimenopausal weight management.
+Addressing sleep is often as important as diet and exercise for menopause weight management.
 If symptoms are severe, discuss options with your GP.

-Hormone replacement therapy can help prevent the metabolic changes and fat redistribution of perimenopause, though it’s not a weight loss treatment and isn’t suitable for everyone.
+Hormone replacement therapy can help prevent the metabolic changes and fat redistribution of menopause, though it’s not a weight loss treatment and isn’t suitable for everyone.

 Research shows HRT can: